Perfect warm for the chilly, wet winter season or cold for the hot summer season! Tapioca pudding is a comfort food for me.

-According to Trader Joe’s website, “Trader Giotto’s Lattemiele Slightly Sweet Milk & Honey Cookies are delightfully crisp, delicately sweet biscuits made with fresh milk (Latte) and acacia honey (miele).
+“Trader Giotto’s Lattemiele Slightly Sweet Milk & Honey Cookies are delightfully crisp, delicately sweet biscuits made with fresh milk (Latte) and acacia honey (miele).
 Unlike many American cookies, these are not overly sweet – thus, the “lightly” in their name.”
 They are lovely!

 Nutritional Benefits: Tapioca, which comes from the cassava plant, is a Real Food that is a rich source of vitamin K, calcium and iron, which all play an important role in the protection and development of bones.